dieseldev/diesel/README.rst

 Why Diesel?
 ===========

-You should write your next network application using diesel.
+You should write your next network application using diesel_.

 Thanks to Python_ the syntax is clean and the development pace is rapid.
 Thanks to non-blocking I/O it's fast and scalable.
 Thanks to greenlets_ there's